Defeat Lust & Pornography silhouette of girl with hands on head, purple glow

 Just a few years ago, I didn’t think twice about you.
 See, I’ve grown up living in a “bubble,” always protected by those around me, with not a single worry about where my next meal would come from.
 My friends were all trustworthy, loving people, and my parents were vigilant over my safety.

 Just a few years ago, I had no clue that in 2019, there would be 11,500 cases of human trafficking reported (not to mention the thousands more that go unreported).
-Furthermore, I never knew that there are an estimated 40.3 million victims of human trafficking globally, including children under the age of 18.
 I thought that trafficking was just young women selling themselves for sex, but what I didn’t realize is that many of these women don’t have a choice, and traffickers don’t discriminate.
 Victims and survivors come from all backgrounds and age groups.

 I’m so sorry that I didn’t know any of this—that I turned a blind and uneducated eye to each of you.
 It’s not that I wanted to ignore you, it’s just that I didn’t know.